Louiskovski/SuperBlenderGalaxy/README.md

 # Mario Galaxy Map Editor / Converter Addon for Blender
-Transforms Blender into a Mario Galaxy Level Editor.
+Transforms Blender into a Mario Galaxy Level Editor, taking full advantage of its asset functionality and controls.

 Still pretty WIP.
 Make backups of your levels.
 Updates come regularly.

 # Preparation